2021 Lord Mayor’s Australia Day Awards

 The 2021 Lord Mayor's Australia Day Awards recognise Brisbane’s unsung heroes and pay tribute to the people in our community who have gone above and beyond to help improve the lives of others and make the Brisbane of tomorrow even better than the Brisbane of today.

-2021 Lord Mayor's Australia Day Awards are open for nomination and include the following categories:
+2021 Lord Mayor's Australia Day Awards included the following categories:

 - Citizen of the Year - Dorami Keyt